 25+ Target Interview Questions and Best Sample Answers

+Looking for Target interview questions and answers?
 Target Corporation is an American retail corporation, currently ranked as the 8th-largest retailer in the United States.
 Target has locations in all 50 U.S. states and the District of Columbia.
 Target has a number of seasonal and regular jobs available across the country.
 Including jobs like a guest advocate, cashier, specialty sales, retail associate, warehouse operations, and more.

-Target Corporation employs more than 350,000 Americans across the country and has more than 1,880 stores, 42 distribution centers, and 20 corporate offices globally.
+Target Corporation employs more than 350,000 Americans across the country.
+And has more than 1,880 stores, 42 distribution centers, and 20 corporate offices globally.
 The Target Corporation tagline is “Expect More.
 Pay Less.” and has been in business since 1962, under The Dayton Company.